EnzecNet/Naked-and-Afraid/README.md

 This means that all means of communication—direct or indirect—are disabled.
 Join & leave messages, advancements, and coordinates are disabled.
 Totems of undying are also not allowed in this gamemode.
 Every time a player dies, a universal death cannon sounds, giving confirmation to players that someone has died, although they might not know exactly who.

 If a player puts on a piece of armor, they will begin to take damage.
-This mechanic cements this SMP as notoriously difficult, where seasoned players will likely have the edge.
+This mechanic cements this SMP as notoriously difficult, where every decision matters.
 Ultra Hardcore (UHC) mechanics are optional, where natural regeneration is disabled and players can only heal via golden apples, suspicious stews, and potions.

 ## Getting Started